-1. Conversant with a few fundamental concepts from among the three main areas of natural science, including earth, life, and physical sciences. (e.g., mechanics, fluids, oscillations, wave motion, and sound)

-2. Able to apply the scientific methodologies of inquiry. (e.g., experiments and investigations in the PHYS 211L laboratory)

-3. Able to discuss the strengths and limitations of science. (e.g., experimental error and analysis in the PHYS 211L laboratory)

-4. Able to demonstrate an understanding of the history of scientific discovery. (e.g. topics and devices are introduced with historical perspectives)

-5. Able to discuss the social and ethical contexts within which science operates. (e.g. environmental and health hazards of new devices and materials and sharing of knowledge)

-6. Able to communicate about scientific subjects including (lab courses only) the defense of conclusions based on one's own observations. (e.g., PHYS 211L laboratory reports)

-7. Able to discuss the application of scientific knowledge to the social sciences and to non-scientific disciplines. (e.g., application of technology in everyday life)
+- 1. Conversant with a few fundamental concepts from among the three main areas of natural science, including earth, life, and physical sciences. (e.g., electricity and magnetism, and optics) - 2.
+Able to apply the scientific methodologies of inquiry. (e.g., experiments and investigations in the PHYS 212L laboratory) - 3.
+Able to discuss the strengths and limitations of science. (e.g., experimental error and analysis in the PHYS 212L laboratory) - 4.
+Able to demonstrate an understanding of the history of scientific discovery. (e.g., topics and devices are introduced with historical perspectives) - 5.
+Able to discuss the social and ethical contexts within which science operates. (e.g., environmental and health hazards of new devices and materials and sharing of knowledge) - 6.
+Able to communicate about scientific subjects including (lab courses only) the defense of conclusions based on one's own observations. (e.g., PHYS 212L laboratory reports) - 7.
+Able to discuss the application of scientific knowledge to the social sciences and to non-scientific disciplines. (e.g., application of technology in everyday life)